vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ### Generating Configuration Report Tasks

+The `Invoke-VcfConfigurationReport` cmdlet generates a configuration report.
+This report collects information about the configuration settings in a VMware Cloud Foundation system for the platform components.
+This report reduces the need to login to multiple product interfaces and endpoints to collect information about the configuration.

 #### Generate a Configuration Report for a VMware Cloud Foundation Instance

 1. Start Windows PowerShell.